stacklane/docs/🗄/Article/scripting/models.md

 ### `add(value)` / `push(value)`

-Adds a new value to the list.
+Adds a new value to the end of the list.

 ### `remove(value)`